khushibalyan220101/khushibalyan220101/README.md

 - 🔭 I’m currently working on ...
 SQL and Advanced Excel
 - 🌱 I’m currently learning ...
 SQL
 - 👯 I’m looking to collaborate on ...
-Data Analysis Projects
+Data Analytics Projects
 - 💬 Ask me about ... `Java`, `Python`, `Numpy`, `Scikit-learn`, `Pandas`
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
 There are more stars in the universe than grains of sand on all the beaches on Earth.